Jonathan Colombo is a partner with Bereskin & Parr LLP and a co-leader of the firm’s Trademarks practice group.

 His practice covers all areas of trademark and copyright law including the acquisition, exploitation and enforcement of these rights.
 He has extensive litigation experience representing many national and international brands, and has represented clients in advertising disputes.

-Jonathan, together with associate Amrita V. Singh, currently act for Hilton Worldwide Holdings LLP, the owner of the WALDORF-ASTORIA trademark, and were successful in overturning a decision of the Trademarks Office ordering the cancellation of the registration (which covers “hotel services”), on the basis that there has never been a Waldorf-Astoria hotel in Canada.
+Jonathan, together with associate Amrita V. Singh, currently act for Best Buy Canada Ltd. in copyright litigation involving the sale of Android streaming devices, for Diageo North America Inc. in a trademark appeal currently before the Federal Court, and for Hilton Worldwide Holdings LLP, the owner of the WALDORF-ASTORIA trademark.
+Jonathan and Amrita were successful in overturning a decision of the Trademarks Office ordering the cancellation of the registration (which covers “hotel services”), on the basis that there has never been a Waldorf-Astoria hotel in Canada.
 That decision is now under appeal to the Federal Court of Appeal.

 In 2019, Jonathan and Amrita also acted for Glassdoor Inc. in an appeal of a Norwich order requiring Glassdoor to disclose certain personal information of third parties who posted allegedly defamatory employer reviews.
 Jonathan and Amrita were successful in obtaining a stay of the Norwich Order pending the appeal, and then resolving the dispute, which included vacating the Norwich Order.